leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

-`|| {}` is the syntax for closures.
+`|| {}` is the syntax for a closure (one that takes no arguments and returns nothing.
 Closures in Rust don't require any heap allocation by default.

 `enum` is yet even more powerful than this though, it has the ability to declare full recursive types.
-Watch:

 ```rust
 enum List<T> {